marcobarilari/NARPS_CPPL/README.md

 - `/data:ro` means that the content of the `\data` will be in read-only mode.

-For example to run the subject level analysis on my computer I type:
+For example to run the subject level analysis on one of our personal computers we typed:
 ```
 docker run -it --rm \
 -v /c/Users/Remi/Documents/NARPS/:/data:ro \